LennyN95/weboutline/README.md

 Atom plugin that outlines properties for CSS, JS and PHP in js, css, html and php files.

+NOTE: Currently the styles are not loaded correctly.
+I', working on that and hopefully can provide an update soon - so stay tuned ;)

 ## Getting Started

 These instructions will help you installing and using this atom plugin.